 Both animals feed primarily on leaves, fruits, vegetables, and roots.
 The hamster will prefer seeds, and it can store food, unlike the guinea pig, which must feed constantly.
-The latter must absolutely be supplied with vitamin C, which it is unable to store.
+The latter must absolutely be supplied with vitamin C, which it is unable to store or make on its own.
 The hamster has cheekbones in which it holds and transports food.

 Hamster vs Guinea Pig: How to Easily Recognize Them

-is much bigger than the hamster: it measures between 8 and 10 inches and weighs 1.5 to 2.6 lbs.
+The guinea pig is much bigger than the hamster: it measures between 8 and 10 inches and weighs 1.5 to 2.6 pounds.
 Tailless and short on legs, it has a short or long coat depending on the species, with very varied colors.
-Its life expectancy is between four and seven years.
+Its life expectancy is between 4 and 7 years.

-lives between two and three years.
+A hamster lives between 2 and 3 years.
 It has a small tail, and its size varies greatly depending on the species.
-The smallest, the pygmy shrew, weighs only five grams, while the capybara can weigh up to 154 lbs.
+The smallest, the pygmy shrew, weighs only 5 grams, while the capybara can weigh up to 154 pounds.
 The golden hamster is the largest among the domesticated species.